genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/02_training-content-day2.md

 ![](/img/btfe--positions-example--login.png)

 :::tip
-If you try to run the application and for some reason there is already a process using the same port and you are sure it should not be run, perhaps caching or old runs, you can run the command-line below as Administrator to search the process and kill it.
+If you try to run the application and there is already a process using the same port, check the process.
+If you are certain that it should not be running (for example, if it is the result of caching or old runs), you can run the command-line below as Administrator to search the process and kill it.

 ```shell
 netstat -ano | findstr :<yourPortNumber>
 taskkill /PID <typeyourPIDhere> /F